 Letting Go of Self-Destructive Behaviors

-The psychological reasons for self-destructive behavior are many — but so are the methods you can use to help yourself or a loved one recover.
-If you’re not sure how to help a self-destructive person, perhaps that person being yourself, these pointers will be useful.
-They are appropriate for any type of self-destructive behavior, but can help you form an especially strong foundation for addiction recovery in particular:
+There are many psychological reasons for self-destructive behavior, but so are the methods you can use to help yourself or a loved one recover.
+If you’re unsure how to help a self-destructive person, perhaps that person being yourself, these pointers will be helpful.
+They are appropriate for any self-destructive behavior but can help you form a solid foundation for addiction recovery in particular:

 1. Define Your Behaviors.
-Alcohol and drug addiction is a large behavior to define, so it’s helpful to break it down and consider all the negative behaviors associated with it.
-For example, you may find that when drunk you have a tendency to create emotionally-fraught situations with one or more of your family members.
+Alcohol and drug addiction is a significant behavior to define, so it’s helpful to break it down and consider all its negative behaviors.
+For example, you may find that you tend to create emotionally-fraught situations with one or more of your family members when drunk.
 Or maybe you prioritize using drugs over things like nutrition and personal hygiene.

 Self-destructive behaviors can be small things, like telling yourself you don’t deserve certain things or talking to yourself in a defeatist manner.
-They can also be the absence of action, such as not paying the bill or deciding not to feed yourself enough, in order to afford drugs or alcohol.
+They can also be the absence of action, such as not paying the bill or deciding not to feed yourself enough to afford drugs or alcohol.

-Write down as many of these behaviors as you can, so you can start to tackle them one at a time.
-You can ask family or friends to help you flesh out your list, which can make you aware of some new behaviors.
+Write down as many of these behaviors as possible, so you can start tackling them individually.
+You can ask family or friends to help you flesh out your list, making you aware of some new behaviors.

 2. Identify Triggers.
 What makes you self-sabotage?
 It’s a big question, but you can start by identifying places, situations, people, or things that cause a spike in stress.
-Aside from general irritation or boredom, stress and anxiety are the biggest triggers for alcohol or drug addiction cravings and other self-destructive behavior.
-If alcohol and drugs are a way to shut down unpleasant feelings, it’s crucial to know what feelings you’re trying to turn off.
+Aside from general irritation or boredom, stress, and anxiety are the biggest triggers for alcohol or drug addiction cravings and other self-destructive behavior.
+If alcohol and drugs are a way to shut down unpleasant feelings, you must know what emotions you’re trying to turn off.

-Recognizing situations that cause cravings also gives you the option to avoid them altogether.
-For example, if you know that seeing others drinking brings on powerful cravings, it’s not a great idea to go to a bar, or hang out with that friend who’s always doling out beers.
+Recognizing situations that cause cravings also allows you to avoid them altogether.
+For example, if you know that seeing others drinking brings on powerful cravings, it’s not a great idea to go to a bar or hang out with that friend who’s constantly doling out beers.

-Identifying triggers also gives you the opportunity to set up healthy coping strategies in case you find yourself in a difficult situation.
+Identifying triggers also allows you to set up healthy coping strategies in case you find yourself in a difficult situation.

 3. Track Your Behaviors.
 Keeping a journal of your actions and reactions is vital to changing self-destructive behavior.
-All you have to do is keep a log of any self-destructive behaviors you engage in, and create a short pro and con list for each.
-This will help you prioritize which behaviors to work on first, as well as uncover patterns of thinking that underlie your actions.
+You must log any self-destructive behaviors you engage in and create a short pro and con list for each.
+This will help you prioritize which behaviors to work on first and uncover patterns of thinking that underlie your actions.

 For instance, if you’re struggling with alcohol abuse, you’ll probably experience thoughts such as “One drink won’t hurt,” “I need/deserve this drink,” “What’s the worst that could happen?” or “No one has to find out.”